Royals vs. Brewers: Betting Trends, Records ATS, Home/Road Splits

 Royals vs. Brewers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Christian Yelich and the Milwaukee Brewers square off against Vinnie Pasquantino and the Kansas City Royals on Saturday at 7:10 PM ET, in the second of a three-game series at American Family Field.
+Christian Yelich and the Milwaukee Brewers will see Jordan Lyles on the hill for the Kansas City Royals on Sunday at 2:10 PM ET.

-Oddsmakers list the Brewers as -165 favorites on the moneyline, while giving the underdog Royals +140 moneyline odds.
-The matchup's total has been set at 9 runs.
+The Brewers are the favorite in this one, at -165, while the underdog Royals have +140 odds to win.
+A 9.5-run total is set in this matchup.

 Rep your team with officially licensed Royals gear!
 Head to Fanatics to find jerseys, shirts, and much more.